turbolinks/turbolinks/README.md

 ## Reloading When Assets Change

-Turbolinks can track the URLs of asset elements in `<head>` from one page to the next, and automatically issue a full reload if they change.
+Turbolinks can track the URLs of asset elements in `<head>` from one page to the next and automatically issue a full reload if they change.
 This ensures that users always have the latest versions of your application’s scripts and styles.

 Annotate asset elements with `data-turbolinks-track="reload"` and include a version identifier in your asset URLs.
 The identifier could be a number, a last-modified timestamp, or better, a digest of the asset’s contents, as in the following example.